pywbem/pywbem/docs/mockwbemserver.rst

-- **AssociatorNames**: Behaves like :meth:`~pywbem.WBEMConnection.AssociatorNames`, with the following exceptions and requirements:
+- **AssociatorNames**: Behaves like :meth:`~pywbem.WBEMConnection.AssociatorNames`, with the following
-  For class-level use, the mock repository must be in full mode and the source, target, and association classes and their subclasses must exist in the mock repository.
+  requirements:
-  For instance-level use, correct results are returned if the mock repository is in full mode and the the source, target, and association classes and their subclasses exist in the repository.
+  The source, target, and association classes and their subclasses must exist in the mock repository for both class-level use and instance-level use.

-- **Associators**: Behaves like :meth:`~pywbem.WBEMConnection.Associators`, with the exceptions and requirements described for `AssociatorNames`, above.
+- **Associators**: Behaves like :meth:`~pywbem.WBEMConnection.Associators`, with the requirements described for `AssociatorNames`, above.

-- **ReferenceNames**: Behaves like :meth:`~pywbem.WBEMConnection.ReferenceNames`, with the exceptions and requirements described for `AssociatorNames`, above.
+- **ReferenceNames**: Behaves like :meth:`~pywbem.WBEMConnection.ReferenceNames`, with the requirements described for `AssociatorNames`, above.

-- **References**: Behaves like :meth:`~pywbem.WBEMConnection.References`, with the exceptions and requirements described for `AssociatorNames`, above.
+- **References**: Behaves like :meth:`~pywbem.WBEMConnection.References`, with the requirements described for `AssociatorNames`, above.